liushuyu6666/leetcode_top_inverview_questions/java/readme.md

 3. Valid Palindrome:
    - when facing the String, please check if index beyond the range of the string.

+4. Remove Nth Node From End:
+    - when ListNode curr points to the node, we can't end the list by assignning curr = null.
+The correct is to make prev.next = null.

 #### summary
 1. For String
     - letter[26] or character[256] need to use when concerning about frequency.

+2. For ListNode:
+    - remove one node, Delete_node_in_a_linked_list.java